jeury301/code-fights/arcade/intro/d. 36. different-symbols-naive/readme.md

-## stringsRearrangement
+## differentSymbolsNaive

 ### Description
-> Given an array of equal-length strings, check if it is possible to rearrange the strings in such a way that after the rearrangement the strings at consecutive positions would differ by exactly one character.
+> Given a string, find the number of different characters in it.

 ### Example